Bee City USA

 How You Can Help

-There are two main ways every resident in Bellingham can help protect native bees: increase bee habitat and decrease or stop using pesticides.
+There are two main ways every community member in Bellingham can help protect native bees: increase bee habitat and decrease or stop using pesticides.

 Increase Pollinator Habitat

-Whether you own your own home or rent; all residents are invited to increase bee habitat through planting native plants.
+Whether you own your own home or rent, all community members are invited to increase bee habitat through planting native plants.

 Reduce Pesticide Application

-Unwanted plants, insects, microbes and animals are often killed or deterred with the use of pesticide (pesticides is an umbrella term for herbicides, insecticides, fungicides, and rodent poison).
-Noenicotinoid, a primary chemical in many pesticides contributes to Colony Collapse Disorder.
+Unwanted plants, insects, microbes and animals are often killed or deterred with the use of pesticides (pesticides is an umbrella term for herbicides, insecticides, fungicides, and rodent poison).
+Noenicotinoid, a primary chemical in many pesticides, contributes to Colony Collapse Disorder.
 Through an integrated pest management plan, it is possible to control pests without the use of chemicals.

-Think twice before using insecticides, most insects that visit your garden are beneficial insects.
+Think twice before using insecticides, most insects that visit your garden are actually beneficial.
 Learn more about the pollinators that visit your garden from Washington State University and Xerces Society.
-If you choose to use insecticides, make sure they DO NOT contain neonicotinoids.
+If you choose to use insecticides, make sure they do not contain neonicotinoids.

 Eliminate herbicides at home and manage weeds naturally; chemical-free yards are good for kids, pets, and native animals and insects.